fnplus/kotlin-tutorial-for-beginners/README.md

 # Kotlin Programming Tutorial for Beginners
 Learn Kotlin Programming, its basics and Fundamentals from scratch.
+Follow [this](https://www.youtube.com/playlist?list=PLlxmoA0rQ-LwgK1JsnMsakYNACYGa1cjR) YouTube playlist to learn basics of Kotlin.

 ## Topics to be covered
 0. Overview